Mememolvi/Cart-challenge/readme.md

 ```

 #### Requirements:
-- `cart_data.aof` must exist in the same directory.
+- `cart_data.aof` must exist in the path specified in the AOF_FILE variable of the script.

 #### Output:
 Generates two PNG files: